Allan Tchaptchet

-Wandja Allan Tchaptchet (born 21 December 2001) is a French professional footballer who plays for Grenoble in French Ligue 2.
+Wandja Allan Tchaptchet (born 21 December 2001) is a French professional footballer who plays for Challenger Pro League club Virton in Belgium.

 Club career

 Tchaptchet joined Southampton in the summer of 2018 and signed his first professional deal in December 2018, committing to the club until June 2021.
 On 16 January 2021, he made the bench for senior game for the first time, remaining as an unused substitute in a defeat against Leicester City.
 On 2 February 2021, he made his senior debut, coming on as a substitute for the final 12 minutes in a 9–0 loss to Manchester United.

 Tchaptchet left Southampton in July 2021 after failing to agree a new deal with the club.

 Tchaptchet joined Grenoble in French Ligue 2 in January 2022.
 He was a free agent and signed a two-and-a-half-year deal at the Stade des Alpes.

+Tchaptchet left Grenoble in August 2026 and signed in Belgium with Royal Excelsior Virton just promoted in Challenger Pro League.

 International career

 Born in France, Thchaptchet is of Cameroonian descent.
 He is a youth international for France.